-In addition to her books and treatises on land use and historic preservation law, Bronin has written over two dozen articles on renewable energy, climate change, housing, urban planning, transportation, real estate development, and federalism.
-Her forthcoming book, Key to the City (W.W.
-Norton Press), will explore how zoning rules rule our lives.
-She advises the National Trust for Historic Preservation and Sustainable Development Code, serves on the board of Latinos in Heritage Conservation, and leads Desegregate Connecticut.
-Previously, she led the award-winning, unanimously-adopted overhaul of the zoning code and city plan of Hartford, Connecticut.
+She created the National Zoning Atlas to translate and standardize tens of thousands of zoning codes across the country.
+She has advised the National Trust for Historic Preservation and Sustainable Development Code, has served on the board of Latinos in Heritage Conservation, and founded Desegregate Connecticut.
+Previously, she led the award-winning, unanimously adopted overhaul of the zoning code and city plan of Hartford, Connecticut.
 Bronin holds a juris doctor from Yale Law School, a master of science from the University of Oxford (Rhodes Scholar), as well as a B.Arch. and B.A. from the University of Texas–Austin.

 Academic Research/Specialty Areas

-- Historic preservation planning
+- Historic preservation law

-- Land use/spatial planning
+- Land use law

-- Transportation planning
+- Transportation law

 Awards, Grants, and Fellowships (Selected)